 The SE population was previously identified as having low genetic diversity as determined by heterozygosity calculations (H=0.54, Proctor et al. 2012).
 This 2007 level was among the lowest of all interior North American grizzly bear populations.
 Low heterozygosity was believed to be the result of a small remnant population that has grown by reproduction with little emigration and gene flow from adjacent populations.
 Capture, telemetry, and genetic data were analyzed to evaluate movement and subsequent reproduction resulting in gene flow into and out of the SE.
 Twenty-seven grizzly bears were identified as immigrants, emigrants, or were the offspring of immigrants to the SE (Appendix Table T1).
 While movement and gene flow out of the SE may benefit other populations, gene flow into the SE is most beneficial to genetic health.
-Eight individuals (6 males and 1 female) are known to have moved into the SE from adjacent populations; however two males and one female were killed or removed (Figure 6).
-Known gene flow has been identified through reproduction by one immigrant (one male) resulting in 6 offspring in the SE.
+Seven individuals (6 males and 1 female) are known to have moved into the SE from adjacent populations; however two males and one female were killed or removed (Figure 6).
+Known gene flow has been identified through reproduction by two immigrants (two males) resulting in 9 offspring in the SE (Appendix Table T1).
 Additional analysis of changes in heterozygosity and other genetic measures is planned.